Vaishnav88sk/meta-extractor/Readme.md

    ```
    - Replace placeholders with your database credentials.
    - Ensure the Excel file (e.g., `/files/sample.xlsx`) exists and is readable.
+   - If you are still having database issue, try for excel files for understanding.

 ## Running the Application